 Do you have a good relationship with the child's father?

 It is important to remember that adequate support is subjective.
 If a mother does not believe the support she's receiving meets the child's needs, she should consider initiating a child support action in court.
-The advantage of having court-ordered child support comes with the security in the legal system to enforce regular payments.
+The advantage of having court-ordered child support is that the legal system enforces regular payments.
 The court will consider the following factors before ordering child support:

 - The financial resources of the parents